 Analogical Explanation of Operation

-Using an analogy can help better understand how transformers work and why they have become critical in advancing the practical applications of AI through recent developments in natural language processing and the emergence of large language models and multimodal language models.
-Hence, for starters, think of a particular transformer as a super smart machine that can understand and talk at the same level or capabilities as humans.
+Using an analogy can help better understand how transformers work and why they have become critical in advancing the practical applications of AI through recent developments in natural language processing and advances in large language models and multimodal language models.
+Hence, to start off, consider a particular transformer as a super smart machine that can understand and talk at the same level or capabilities as humans.

 This machine is also capable of understanding different languages including English and French.
 Take note that translating a sentence from English to French would require an average human to understand what each word means and how they related to each other in a sentence.
 Each part of the sentence should be given special attention for a more accurate translation.

-Nevertheless, in natural language processing, a particular transformer model would process the individual parts of an input sequence, such as in the case of the GPT model used in chatbots like ChatGPT or Bing Chat processing and understanding the individual words in a written input or prompt to find relations, determine context, and generate the best possible output.
+Nevertheless, in natural language processing, a particular transformer-based model would process the individual parts of an input sequence.
+This is the case for GPT models used in chatbots like ChatGPT or Bing Chat.
+The model processes and understands the individual words in a given prompt to find relations, determine context, and generate the best possible output.

 FURTHER READINGS AND REFERENCES